OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/index.rst

    rhosp-octavia

-Using Tungsten Fabric with Juju Charms
+Using OpenSDN with Juju Charms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. toctree::